Sawai Jai Singh: Jai Singh and the Marathas

-Jai Singh’s armed forces
+Militarization

 Jai Singh increased the size of his ancestral kingdom by annexing lands from the Mughals and rebel chieftains—sometimes by paying money and sometimes through war.
-The most substantial acquisition was of Shekhawati, which also gave Jai Singh the most able recruits for his fast expanding army.
+The most substantial acquisition was of Shekhawati, which also gave Jai Singh the most able recruits for his fast-expanding army.

-According to an estimate by Jadunath Sarkar; Jai Singh's regular army did not exceed 40,000 men, which would have cost about 60 lakhs a year, but his strength lay in the large number of artillery and copious supply of munitions which he was careful to maintain and his rule of arming his foot with matchlocks instead of the traditional Rajput sword and shield - He had the wisdom to recognize early the change which firearms had introduced in Indian warfare and to prepare for himself for the new war by raising the fire-power of his army to the maximum, he thus anticipated the success of later Indian rulers like Mirza Najaf Khan, Mahadji Sindhia and Tipu Sultan.
-Jai Singh's experimental weapon, the Jaivana which he created prior to the shift of his capital to Jaipur, remains the largest wheeled cannon in the world.
-In 1732, Jai Singh, as governor of Malwa undertook, to maintain 30,000 soldiers, in equal proportions of horsemen and foot-musketeers.
-These did not include his contingents in the Subahs of Agra and Ajmer and in his own dominions and fort garrisons.
+According to an estimate by Jadunath Sarkar, Jai Singh's regular army did not exceed 40,000 men, which would have cost about 60 lakhs a year, but his strength lay in the large number of artillery and copious supply of munitions which he was careful to maintain and his rule of arming his foot with matchlocks instead of the traditional Rajput sword and shield - He had the wisdom to recognize early the change which firearms had introduced in Indian warfare and to prepare for himself for the new war by raising the fire-power of his army to the maximum, he thus anticipated the success of later Indian rulers like Mirza Najaf Khan, Mahadji Sindhia and Tipu Sultan.
+Jai Singh's experimental weapon, the Jaivana, which he created prior to the shift of his capital to Jaipur, remains the largest wheeled cannon in the world.
+In 1732, Jai Singh, as governor of Malwa, maintained a force of 30,000 soldiers, split evenly into horsemen and foot-musketeers.
+This figure does not include his contingents in the Subahs of Agra and Ajmer or in his own dominions and fort garrisons.

-Jai Singh's ambitions in Rajputana
+Diplomacy in Rajputana

-The armed strength of Jai Singh had always made him, the most formidable ruler in Northern India and all the other Rajas looked up to him for protection and the promotion of their interests at the Imperial court.
-The fast-spreading Maratha dominion and their raids into the north had caused alarm among the Rajput chiefs—Jai Singh called a conference of Rajput rulers at Hurda (1734) to deal with this peril but nothing came of this meeting.
-In 1736 Peshwa Baji Rao imposed tribute on the Kingdom of Mewar.
-To thwart further Maratha domination Sawai Jai Singh planned a local hegemony, to form under the leadership of Jaipur, a political union in Rajputana.
-He first annexed Bundi and Rampura in the Malwa plateau, made a matrimonial alliance with Mewar, and intervened in the affairs of the Rathors of Bikaner and Jodhpur.
-These half-successful attempts only stiffened the backs of the other Rajput clans who turned to the very same Marathas for aid, and consequently hastened their domination over Rajasthan.
+The armed strength of Jai Singh had made him the most formidable ruler in Northern India, and all the other Rajas looked up to him for protection and the promotion of their interests at the Imperial court.
+As the fast-spreading Maratha dominion and their raids into the north had caused alarm among the Rajput chiefs, Jai Singh called a conference of Rajput rulers at Hurda (1734) to deal with this peril, but nothing came of it.
+In 1736, Peshwa Baji Rao imposed tribute on the Kingdom of Mewar.
+To thwart further Maratha expansion, Sawai Jai Singh planned the formation of a local hegemony, led by Jaipur, and a political union in Rajputana.
+To this end, he annexed Bundi and Rampura in the Malwa plateau, strengthen alliance with Mewar, and intervened in the affairs of the Rathores of Bikaner and Jodhpur.
+These half-successful attempts only stiffened the backs of the other Rajput clans, who turned to the Marathas for aid, consequently hastening that state's domination over Rajasthan.
 Jai Singh's ambitions in Rajputana failed after the Battle of Gangwana.

 Death and succession

-Battle of Gangwana was the last destructive battle fought by Jai Singh as he could never recover from the shock and died two years later in 1743.
+The Battle of Gangwana was Jai Singh's last significant battle.
+Never recovering from the shock, he died two years later, in 1743.
 Madho Singh later avenged his father by poisoning Bakht Singh of Marwar.
-(Jai Singh was cremated at the Royal Crematorium at Gaitore in the north of Jaipur) he was succeeded by his less capable son Ishwari Singh.
+Jai Singh was cremated at the Royal Crematorium at Gaitore in the north of Jaipur.
+He was succeeded by his son Ishwari Singh.